-- 1. On a computer that resides on the same subnet with the OnBoard, change the network portion of the IP address of that computer to 192.168.160. - For example, you could change the computer's IP address to 192.168.160.44.
-For the host portion of the IP address, you can use any number except 10, 0, or 255. - 2.
-Bring up a browser on the computer whose address you changed, enter the OnBoard's default IP address (http://192.168.160.10) to bring up the Web Manager, and log in. - 3.
+On a computer that has a physical network connection to the OnBoard, change the network portion of the IP address of that computer to 192.168.160 and make sure that the host portion of the IP address is not the same as the OnBoard's.

+For example, you could change the computer's IP address to 192.168.160.44.
+For the host portion of the IP address, you can use any number except 10, 0, or 255

+- 2. Bring up a browser on the computer whose address you changed, enter the OnBoard's default IP address (http://192.168.160.10) to bring up the Web Manager, and log in. - 3.
 To allow subsequent use of the Web Manager from any computer, go to the Wizard "Network Settings" option to change the OnBoard's IP address to a fixed public IP address and to configure the other basic network parameters. - 4.
 Restore the computer's IP address to its previous IP address. - 5.
 Make sure that the root user changes the root password by logging into the OnBoard console.

-See "To Change Root's Password" on page 37.
+See "To Change Root's Password" on page 36.